Atlas975/Notes/OperatingSystems/Operating_system_design.md

 - The core of a computer OS, controls interactions between hardware and software components
 - Always resident in memory and handles use of processes such as use of the CPU, memory, disk I/O and networking
 ## Linux filesystem

 > ![[Pasted image 20220618155352.png]][[File_systems#Unix file system|Unix file system]]

 ## Booting process

-- The boot process can be broken down into 3 core steps, based on Debian in the following:
+- The boot process can be broken down into 3 core steps, system management and initialization daemons such as **systemd** exist which cover all of these
 ### BIOS
 - Stands for **basic input/output system**
 - Initializes the program counter and performs the basic hardware initialization, the first few sectors of a device are also loaded into memory.
 - The bootloader and kernel code of target OS is typically part of initialization
 ### Bootloader
-- Started by the BIOS, loads kernal image and the **initrd** image (initial ram disk & temp root file system) to memory.
+- Started by the BIOS, loads kernel image and the **initrd** image (initial ram disk & temp root file system) to memory.
 - On linux, can be found in /boot/grub/grub.cfg
 ### Boot process
 - Root file system switched from memory to one on disk